davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-If many nodes call this simultaneously, only one node's proposal will be selected, and every node's **query** call will return that node's ID.
-The node with that ID will then return true, and do whatever it needs to do under the lock; all other nodes will see they don't have the lock, and do someting else.
+If two nodes call this simultaneously, only one node's proposal will be selected, and both nodes' **query** calls will return that node's ID.
+The node with that ID will then return true to the calling thread, and do whatever it needs to do under the lock; the other node returns false to the caller, indicating it does not have the lock and should do something else.

 Make sense?
 Then let’s take our first stab at a design:

 ## A Leader-Based Algorithm

-Let me propose a basic design:

 Given a network of computers, we pick one of the nodes in the network and designate it the **leader**.
-Maybe a human sets a config option on all nodes in the network so they all know which node is the leader.
+Maybe a human sets a config option on all nodes in the network so they all know the network address of the leader.
 We then make the leader the center of all activity: it receives all proposals, decides which one to accept, and returns the accepted proposal on queries.

 The network looks kind of like this: